-Student support resources: The CSGF program could enhance its existing support for fellows' overall well-being through coordination and communication of support resources available to fellows.
+Student support resources: The CSGF program could enhance its support for fellows' overall wellbeing through coordination of a clear and comprehensive approach to communicating support resources available to fellows.
 The program, through institutional liaisons and laboratory POCs, would ensure fellows can easily locate information on support services at their host institutions and DOE laboratories (e.g. health insurance, work-life balance programs).
 To accommodate varying personal circumstances, the program can provide flexibility in completion timelines and workload arrangements, allowing fellows to maintain research progress while addressing health or other needs.
 The program could coordinate with DOE Laboratory POCs to connect fellows with existing wellness programs and support services during their practicum experiences.
-Clear guidelines can be established for fellows who desire to change research groups or advisors, with defined steps to enlist support from program staff to help maintain research continuity during transitions.
+Clear guidelines can be established for fellows who desire to change research groups or advisors, with defined steps for enlist support from program staff to help maintain research continuity during transitions.
 A dedicated information resource can provide fellows with straightforward information about what support services are available from the program and contact information for academic and practicum support questions.
-This comprehensive support framework would help fellows balance their research commitments with personal well-being, encouraging longterm career commitment to the field.
+This comprehensive support framework would help fellows balance their research commitments with personal well-being, ensuring they can fully engage in their computational science work while maintaining good health.
 Regular check-ins with program staff would help identify and address any challenges early, creating an environment where fellows can thrive both personally and professionally.
-Given the high value student surveys place on the program's existing support services, the intent is to leverage institutional and lab contacts to ensure fellows have a comprehensive view of available services.

 Program evaluation: The CSGF program measures and improves its effectiveness through a clear evaluation approach that tracks key indicators of success while gathering detailed feedback from participants.
-The program can leverage and adapt this proven approach to focus on data and evaluation, which ensure informed decisions about program priorities and improvements while maintaining the high standards that make CSGF a leader in computational science training.
+The program can leverage this proven approach to ensure continued success as a "best of breed" computational science fellowship in a domain of increasing national importance.
+It can collect relevant data on important measures like workshop attendance, laboratory engagement, and research publications, complemented by inclusion of new queries in its regular surveys to understand fellows' experiences with program activities and support services.
+Analysis of this information will help the program and DOE identify successful elements and areas needing adjustment.
+This continued systematic approach to evaluation will support informed decisions about program priorities and improvements while maintaining the high standards that make CSGF a leader in computational science training.